ezEngine/docs/docs/getting-started/how-to-contribute.md

 If you find a bug, and manage to fix it yourself, don't hold back!
 Create a PR and we will gladly integrate it.
 Become our personal hero by also adding an automated test to prevent regressions.

+If you itch to fix *something* you can also search our [bug tickets](https://github.com/ezEngine/ezEngine/issues).
+Items that we consider 'relatively easy' to fix without much knowledge of the engine, have the label *good first issue*.

 ## Unit Tests

 ez ships with a large number of unit tests.
 Especially the lower level functionality is well covered with tests, but the higher up code coverage becomes more and more spotty.
 If you want to add a test, that's great.
 Especially if you run into a bug, no matter whether you are able to fix it yourself or not, adding a test that reproduces the bug (and thus ensures it won't reappear after a fix) is very useful.
 If you do not want to go through the hassle of setting up a proper test, even just posting a piece of code that reproduces an issue in general, allows us to put that into a proper test scenario with little effort.